rayotoo/DevOps/AWS-devOps-Engineering/AWS architecture diagrams.md

 # AWS architecture diagrams
 # AWS architecture diagrams make it easier to understand the process of architecting, building, and running applications within the AWS cloud.

-# visualizing your AWS cloud architecture has many benefits, including ways to help you:
+# Visualizing your AWS cloud architecture has many benefits, including ways to help you:

 + Identify single points of error
 + Design for fault-tolerance